--Made in Philadelphia or Barcelona, depending on where I am living at the moment.
-I also have a wonderful group of independent shoemakers in Barcelona and Brooklyn who help me make shoes.
+-Made in the USA or Barcelona, depending on where I am living at the moment and our workload.
+I have a wonderful group of independent shoemakers (mostly women!) who help me make shoes.

 -stitch free uppers so leathers can mold to your feet

 -no toe and heel stiffeners for total unobstructed comfort

 -Insole and Midsole made from prime leather which molds to your feet over time

 -Soles are always sewn or clinched with handmade brass nails (not just glued!) and are made with 6-10 iron vegetable tanned sole leather.

 -Cork filled soles for added comfort and antibacterial properties

 -Shank free!
 This allows for a natural foot flexibility.

 -I don't use super toxic Rubber or Contact Cements on any portions other than on the rubber at the very bottom, I only use glues which are toluene free for allergy/toxicity concerns.